+Quality assurance

-- Quality assurance: Sales of products cover several geographical locations including Hong Kong, the PRC, Europe, United States, Korea, Japan, Australia and Europe.
+Sales of products cover several geographical locations including Hong Kong, the PRC, Europe, United States, Korea, Japan, Australia and Europe.
 Products are not merely inspected under the internally established quality assurance procedural manuals, but also required to obtain the relevant product safety and environmental certificates of export countries.

 Quality control measures on finished goods, involving the process of product design and development, material purchasing, production and packaging, are implemented and jointly monitored by engineering department and quality control and assurance department.
-Labelling of certification, warning and usage instruction attached on products are governed by internal guidelines and inspected by quality control and assurance department.
+Labelling of certification, warning and usage instruction attached on products are governed by internal quidelines and inspected by quality control and assurance department.

 Quality control employees are well-trained to handle the internal customer feedback management procedural manual.
 Timely responses from customers are collected to improve the goods and services quality in the future.
 Generally, we would deal with clients' urgent complaints or comments within 24 hours.
 Issues related to our products are normally handled by our employees from production department and operation representatives.
 As for issues related to clients' feedbacks, customer service representatives would collect the opinions and raise them at regular meetings, so that each department could get to the bottom of the problems.
+Records of customer complain are duly kept and collected by the production department.

+Promotion

+Products are promoted through various channels like product exhibition, company website and online sales platform.
+Factual information on products is delivered to potential customers while exaggeration and overstatement is not allowed.

+Customer privacy

-Records of customer complaints are duly kept and collected by the production department. - Promotion: Products are promoted through various channels like product exhibition, company website and online sales platform.
-Factual information on products is delivered to potential customers while exaggeration and overstatement is not allowed. - Customer privacy: The Group is committed to protecting customer information and safeguard their privacy.
-Guidelines have been set up to control the collection, access, updating, security and retention of customer data and assets.
-In addition, sufficient IT related control measures are implemented to prevent unauthorized access and virus attack in the ERP system containing customer information. - Intellectual Property Rights: The Group has obtained five patents for certain aspects of proprietary technology product designs and technical know-how, and registered four trademarks.
-The Group engaged experts to regularly monitor any potential infringement of intellectual property rights.
+The Group is committed to protecting customer information and safeguard their privacy.
+Guidelines has been set up to control the collection, access, updating, security and retention of customer data and assets.
+In addition, sufficient IT related control measures are implemented to prevent unauthorized access and virus attack in the ERP system containing customer information.

-During the reporting period, the Group has strictly complied with applicable local and national rules and regulations on quality control and safety, advertising, customer privacy and intellectual property rights.
-No product recall cases has been reported so far.

-B7: Anti-corruption
+Intellectual Property Rights ("IP rights"): The Group has obtained five patents for certain aspects of proprietary technology product designs and technical know-how, and registered four trademarks.
+One new patent has been obtained in Year 2021.
+The Group engaged experts to regularly monitor any potential infringement of IP rights.

+In Year 2021, there were 15,177 cases of product recall and 89 complaints received against the Group's products and services.
+None of them were due to health and safety issues.

+The Group is not aware of any material non-compliance with the Patent Law of the PRC and other applicable laws and regulations that has a significant impact relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress on the Group in Year 2021.

+No significant fines had been reported in Year 2021.

+ANTI-CORRUPTION